-Lentils are the easiest of the dried pulses to use.
+Lentils are often eaten at the New Year as their shape represents coins and money.
+Luckily lentils are the easiest of the dried pulses to use.
 Ann will take you through you the different types and how to use them.
 Lentils are cheap, quick cooking, and, unlike other dried pulses like beans, need no soaking overnight.
 They are not only delicious they are packed with minerals and B complex vitamins too, making them a super nutritious addition to your pantry.
 Look and learn!

 In this basic recipe Ann will show you just how easy lentils are to cook.
 You’ll never buy canned again!